For data protection queries and to exercise your rights, you can contact us in these ways:

 - make suggestions and recommendations to you and other users of our website about services that may interest you or them;

 - allow you to participate in interactive features of our website or services, when you choose to do so;

 - carry out management planning, modelling and internal analysis;

-- enhance and develop our business and services;
+- enhance and develop our services;

-- undertake benchmarking activity; quality and risk management reviews;
+- undertake benchmarking activity;

-- establish, exercise or defend legal claims;
+- establish, exercise or defend legal claims.

 d.
 Consent: We use the lawful basis of consent in some circumstances.
 For example, we may seek consent from you to share your personal data with other parties, which are not identified under the other lawful bases we use.